fastlane/fastlane/README.md

 You should not deploy a new App Store update after every commit, since you still have to wait for your review.
 Instead I recommend using Git Tags, or custom triggers to deploy a new update.

+I recommend the following plugins:

+- **[AnsiColor Plugin](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin)**: Used to show the coloured output of the fastlane tools

+If you use plugins which are helpful for the fastlane tools, please let me know.

 ## Editing the configuration files like ```Fastfile```
 Change syntax highlighting to *Ruby*.